diogoribeir/Geographical-analysis-of-Tecban-atm-ONGOING/README.md

 06/12/2019

 ### Description
-Extraction of Tecban ATM data for geographic analysis, using python and librarys like Request, time and random.
+Extraction of Tecban ATM data using python and librarys like Request, time and random As an example, the geographical coordinate of the central point of each municipality of Brazi

+### Code
+The code returns the 96 atm closest to the coordinate in question, organizes the response into lists and creates csv file with dataframe result

 ### Files used
 lat.csv